Cairns Convention Centre: Description

-The centre has a floor space of 31000 m2 on a 2.2 hectare site in the Cairns CBD, 10 minutes from Cairns International Airport.
+The centre has a floor space of 31000 m2 on a 2.2 hectare site in the Cairns CBD, 10 minutes from Cairns Airport.
 The centre has an auditorium with 2,300 seats, an arena with 5,000 seats, a new plenary that can fit 410, banquet space for 400, 23 meeting rooms and state-of-the art audio visual facilities.

 History

-The Cairns Convention Centre is owned by the Queensland State Government and has been managed and marketed by AEG Ogden since 1994.
-Stage one of the building opened on 26 June 1996 and a multi-purpose 5,300-seat hall was added in 1999.
-The Centre is undergoing another expansion in 2020, adding more meeting space and a third level.
+The Cairns Convention Centre is owned by the Government of Queensland and has been managed and marketed by AEG Ogden since 1994.
+Stage one of the building opened on 26 June 1996 and a multi-purpose 5,300-seat hall was added in 1999 by Abigroup.
+The centre is undergoing another expansion in 2020, adding more meeting space and a third level.
 It was Australia's first regional convention centre and the country's first environmentally designed public building, and in its opening year it won the inaugural international EIBTM's most environmentally conscious congress centre.

 It became home to the Cairns Taipans in 1999, the team's first year in the NBL.
 The centre undertook a $12 million refurbishment in 2005 and a $6.3 million upgrade in 2011.
-The current expansion is budgeted to cost $17 6million and will be completed in 2022.
+The current expansion is budgeted to cost $176 million and will be completed in 2022.

 Sport

 Since the team's inaugural season in 1999, the Cairns Convention Centre has been the home venue for the Cairns Taipans, who play in the National Basketball League.
 During Taipans home games, the centre is referred to as "The Snakepit".

-The Convention Centre hosted preliminary rounds of the men's basketball competition at the Commonwealth Games, which was held on Queensland's Gold Coast in April 2018.
+The Convention Centre hosted preliminary rounds of the men's basketball competition at the 2018 Commonwealth Games, which was held on the Gold Coast.